KeresaIva/Assigment/Automation_testing.md

 <h1> Automation test cases </h1>

-I chose **Selenium Webdriver** as an an automation testing framework for the website
+I chose **Selenium Webdriver** as an an automation testing framework for the website.
+Please note that only some of the tasks in scenarios from test coverage plan were automated.

 <br/>